dsmsuite/dsmsuite.github.io/downloads.md

 ## 19 March 2019 - Version 1.0.7017

+* Visual studio analyzer
 	* Added exception logging to when filter file can not be parsed

 ## 20 March 2019 - Version 1.0.7018

+* Visual studio analyzer
 	* Make tools version configurable (default is 14.0)
-* Improved exception logging
 	* Log error instead of exception when source file in visual studio project not found
+* Log full stack trace when logging exception

 ## 26 March 2019 - Version 1.0.7025.10822

+* DSM viewer and builder
 	* Performance improvements on DSM builder and viewer to support large models
 	* DSM builder and viewer are now 64bits processes

+## 26 March 2019

+* Visual studio analyzer
+	* Show solution and project file extensions as separate elements in DSM